 My research interests address all of these angles.
 I am interested in what motivates people to participate in politics, how election officials can maximize voter turnout and its representativeness, and how politicians respond to what their constituents want.
 These questions help us understand who has power in American politics, how they acquire that power, and how that power is exercised.
 I use quantitative methods in my research and I frequently use surveys, both large and nationally-representative surveys and surveys I conduct myself.
 I investigate questions of why people do or do not vote, how institutional factors affect turnout decisions, how congressional elections impact the behavior of legislators, and how voters perceive their election-day experience.

 - “Voter Identification Laws and the Suppression of Minority Votes.”
 With Zoltan L. Hajnal and Nazita Lajevardi.
-Forthcoming at Journal of Politics.
+Journal of Politics, April 2017.

 - “Primaries and Candidates: Examining the Influence of Primary Electorates on Candidate Ideology.”
 With Neil Visalvanich.
 Political Science Research and Methods, November 2015.